 When contemplating God causes the thinker to experience fear, I believe that fear will in time always result in an increase in love for Him.
 I say so because when we experience fear of God through contemplation, we do so because we have come to understand Him more fully, and in that greater understanding we encounter Him more fully, and in that fuller encounter we grow in love for Him because, after all, He is perfect.
 Perhaps that is why it is written that the fear of God is the beginning of wisdom and knowledge (Prov.1:7, 2:5, 9:10).

-The following are extracts from his essay on the subject, and a brief analysis of it.
+The following are extracts from his essay on the subject and a brief analysis of my own.
 His words are in italics and my comments in brackets.

 Page 1….“Intelligent persons are much perplexed when they inquire into the purpose of the Creation.
 I will now show how absurd this question is.”
 (His opening words.)

 Line 2…..“An agent that acts with intention must have a certain ulterior object in that which he performs.
 This is evident, and no philosophical proof is required.”
 (Here, despite his opening words, he appears to be acknowledging that God must have created with a purpose.)

 Line 9…..“According to these propositions it is clear that the purpose is sought for everything produced intentionally by an intelligent cause; that is to say, a final cause must exist for everything that owes its existence to an intelligent being” (Again he seems to be acknowledging that there must be an ultimate purpose to creation because God is ‘an intelligent agent’.)